Nursing Diagnosis Of Femur Fracture

 2. Impaired Physical Mobility Related to Pain, Immobilization, and Surgical Incision

 Limited mobility is a direct consequence of a femur fracture.
-Pain, surgical incisions, and the use of immobilization devices (casts, splints, traction) significantly restrict movement.
+Now, pain, surgical incisions, and the use of immobilization devices (casts, splints, traction) significantly restrict movement.
 This immobility can lead to various complications, including muscle atrophy, contractures, deep vein thrombosis (DVT), and pressure ulcers.

 Related Factors: